The Early Years

 While studying music education at Furman University, I spent a lot of time in the composing/arranging realm.
 My classes and professors exposed me to a wide range of literature..
 I would spend hours listening to recordings (and studying scores) in the music library.
 My composing and arranging for friends picked up a good bit and I started to really develop my craft.
 I would also run innumerable questions by Jay Bocook.
 I never formally studied with him, but have had many, many conversations that have drastically affected my skills.
 (My informal studies Bocook have continued for years past college)

 Being a high school band director keeps me quite busy.
 I write/arrange a lot for my students in so many different facets.
 As I'm sure you've probably found, I put up most of my classroom and rehearsal resources for free.
 I don't take myself too seriously and give away most of my resources because I hope to see my colleagues succeed than to line my pockets with their money.
 I also do a bit of arranging for various groups and am all about writing new pieces.
 I have a lot of ideas for pieces and what-not, just never can seem to find the time to finish them..

 I love music.
 I love teaching it.
 I love writing it.
-I often have no idea what's happening in the plot of a movie because I was just listening to the music....
+I often have no idea what's happening in the plot of a movie because I was lost in the music....

 The Commercial Side of Things